Macomads/Lua-climbing-script/README.md

 # Lua-climbing-script
-Note that this script has been made for roblox but can probably be adapted for other references.
+Note that this script has been made for roblox.
+The synchronisation script should be placed under ServerScriptService, the Local script under StarterCharacter and the config module under the previous local script.
-You need to set the animations by yourself to get it working.
+You also need to properly set the animations to get it working.